wintercms/meta/release-notes/build-466.md

 - Menu items controlled by `NavigationManager` are now objects, and `$manager->getMainMenuItem($owner, $code)` has been added to make it easier to manipulate existing menu items without having to deregister and reregister menu items to apply changes.
 - The `postbackHandler` property for DataTable form widgets now defaults to `null` - the widget will interpret a `null` value as to detect the save handler for the form that contains the widget (this is usually `onSave`, the old default value, but it will now detect other handlers such as those used by the relation controller).
 - The `getParameter` method in `Cms\Classes\Router` is now correctly type-hinted.
+- External parameters may now use dot notation to get a deeper-nested value when used for component parameters in a CMS object.

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.